jhebus/starter-academic/content/project/strathclyde-university-evolutionary-computing/index.md

 title: "Strathclyde University: Evolutionary Computing"
 date: 2021-06-26T09:55:16.360Z
-summary: A research collaboration on applying evolutionary principles to the create and adaptation of control systems
+summary: A research collaboration on applying evolutionary principles to the creation and adaptation of control systems
 draft: false
 featured: false
 tags: